sveltejs/svelte/documentation/docs/03-template-syntax/18-class.md

 ## The `class:` directive

-Prior to Svelte 5.16, the `class:` directive was the most convenient way to set classes on elements conditionally.
+For simple cases, the `class:` directive offers a convenient way to set classes on elements conditionally.

 ```svelte
 <!-- These are equivalent -->